 Flow statistics were derived from this data set over the period of record: daily minimums, maximums, and means; average flow; seven-day low flow, and the seven-day flow with a 10-year recurrence interval (7Q10) flow.
 Emphasis was placed on low flow statistics because disposal of wastes and maintenance of conditions for aquatic life are usually based on some type of low flow statistic.
 The seven-day low flow is widely used and is less likely to be influenced by minor disturbances upstream than is the minimum daily flow.
 The 7Q10 flow is a measure of the dependability of flow.
-The 7Q10 flow is derived from the frequency curve of the yearly seven-day low flow statistics are normally used for computation of low flows in natural streams.
+The 7Q10 flow is derived from the frequency curve of the yearly seven-day low flow statistics over the period of record at that stream or river location.
+The Log Pearson Type III distribution statistics are normally used for computation of low flows in natural streams.
 Other distributions may be more appropriate in streams that are not naturally driven (such as those where cooling water may be the dominant component of flow).